waiting-for-dev/web_pipe/docs/connection_struct.md

 # Connection struct

-The first operation you plug receives an instance of `WebPipe::Conn` which has been automatically created.
+First operation you plug in a `web_pipe` application receives an instance of `WebPipe::Conn` which has been automatically created.

-This is just a struct data type which contains all the information from the current web request.
+This is just a struct data type which contains all the information from current web request.
 In this regard, you can think of it as a structured rack's env hash.

-The request related attributes of the struct are:
+Request related attributes of this struct are:

 - `#scheme`: `:http` or `:https`.
 - `#request_method`: `:get`, `:post`...